-Las Positas College full- and part-time faculty regularly engage in efforts to ensure that course content and methods of instruction meet generally accepted academic and professional standards and expectations.
+Las Positas College faculty regularly engage in efforts to ensure that course content and methods of instruction meet generally accepted academic and professional standards and expectations.
 The peer evaluation process is one way faculty engage in these efforts.
-In both face-to-face and online observations, evaluators must determine whether the syllabus and other elements of the course being evaluated - such as assignments, materials, and methods of evaluation - conform to the approved course outline of record (II.A.2-1a, II.A.2-1b).
+When conducting teaching observations, evaluators determine whether the syllabus, assignments, methods of evaluation, and other elements of the course conform to the approved course outline of record (II.A.2-1a, II.A.2-1b).
 The curriculum development and updating process is another way faculty set and maintain appropriate academic and professional standards.
-Faculty members author, review, and approve through the Curriculum Committee all courses offered at Las Positas College.
-The Curriculum Committee is a sub-committee of the Academic Senate; it is chaired by a faculty member and composed of faculty who serve as technical reviewers and represent each of the college's divisions.
-The Curriculum Committee reviews course outlines for conformity to State Educational Code, Title 5, and articulation standards (CSU-GE and IGETC), and ensures appropriate breadth and depth of content as well as measurable objectives, assignments, methods of instruction - including Distance Education - methods of evaluation, prerequisites, unit value, TOP and SAM Codes, discipline placement, and degree and certificate requirements.
-All new course outlines and all changes in content, structure, or credit value to existing course outlines including Distance Education addenda - must be evaluated and approved by the Curriculum Committee.
-All members of the Curriculum Committee are trained in technical review and the curriculum development and evaluation process and are expected to serve at least two years in order to gain a firm understanding of the process (II.A.2-2a, II.A.2-2b, II.A.2-2c, II.A.2-2d).
+Faculty author, review, and approve through the Curriculum Committee all courses offered by the College.
+The Curriculum Committee, a sub-committee of the Academic Senate, is chaired by a faculty member and composed of faculty who serve as technical reviewers and represent each of the College's divisions.
+The Curriculum Committee reviews course outlines for conformity to State Educational Code, Title 5, and articulation standards (CSU-GE and IGETC).
+The committee also ensures appropriate breadth and depth of content for each course as well as measurable objectives, assignments, methods of instruction, methods of evaluation, requisites, unit value, TOP and SAM Codes, discipline placement, and degree and certificate requirements.
+All new course outlines and all changes in content, structure, or credit value to existing course outlines, including distance education addenda, must be evaluated and approved by the Curriculum Committee.
+All Curriculum Committee members are trained in technical review and the curriculum development and evaluation process, and are expected to serve at least two years in order to gain a firm understanding of the process (II.A.2-2a, II.A.2-2b, II.A.2-2c, II.A.2-2d).
 The Curriculum Committee webpage and the CurricUNET website contain a menu of reference guides and helpful tips for faculty to develop and revise curriculum in ways that meet academic and professional standards and expectations (II.A.2-2e, II.A.2-2f).
-The process for creating, approving, and maintaining curriculum at Las Positas College demonstrates the faculty's collective ownership over the design and improvement of the learning experience.
+The process for creating, approving, and maintaining curriculum at LPC demonstrates the faculty's collective ownership over the design and improvement of the learning experience.